What are SATs?

 SATs at St Chad's

-At St Chad's, we recognise that our Year 2 children are still very young and we therefore keep the 'testing' procedure informal.
-The majority of our children will sit their tests in their normal classrooms alongside their peers.
+At St Chad's, the majority of our children will sit their tests in their normal classrooms alongside their peers.
 All of our tests are administered by the class teachers and they are timetabled as part of our normal school day.
 We allocate a two-week 'administration' window for all of the tests to be taken so that no child feels overwhelmed.
 In the run-up to the SATs, we practise covering our learning displays and moving our tables so that children feel safe, secure and relaxed.

 We want to assure all of our parents that SATs aren’t about 'passing or failing'.
 They are used to reflect the level your child is working to.
 Therefore, SATs should never be seen as a one-off period in the school calendar but as a part of the overall teaching your child receives throughout the entire academic year.
 We report the outcomes of the SATs in our end of year reports in July.